Bayes Factors Based on Test Statistics and Non-Local Moment Prior Densities: Discussion

 \section{Discussion}

-Bayes factor functions based on test statistics present compelling advantages over standard methods for calculating Bayes factors.
-They eliminate the computational challenges that arise when Bayes factors are computed from complex statistical models and reduce subjectivity when defining prior distributions on model parameters.
-By indexing Bayes factors according to standardized effects, BFFs simplify the aggregation of evidence across replicated studies.
-In the examples considered in Section~5, BFFs provided results comparable to fully parametric models despite being easier to define and compute.
+Bayes factors based on test statistics present compelling advantages over standard methods for calculating Bayes factors.
+They eliminate computational challenges that arise when Bayes factors are computed from complex statistical models, and they reduce subjectivity when defining prior distributions on model parameters.
+By indexing Bayes factors based on test statistics according to standardized effects, BFFs eliminate much of the subjectivity associated with specifying a single alternative model.
+They also provide users with a simple representation of the statistical evidence in favor of alternative hypotheses centered on a range of effect sizes.

-The decision to base Bayes factors on test statistics rather than complete probability models has advantages and disadvantages.
-The final example illustrates that fully specified joint probability models can produce more informative Bayes factors than default BFFs.
-However, informative prior distributions derived from previous replications of similar experiments or other subjective sources are not always available.
-In addition, the actual distribution of a test statistic may more closely approximate its nominal distribution than the assumed distribution for raw data.

-To illustrate the latter point, consider again the data from Section 5.2 concerning the correlation between persistence and conscientiousness.
-Figure \ref{Scatterplotz} depicts scatter plots of the data collected at the 20 experimental sites.
-Arguably, these data are not distributed according to bivariate normal distributions.
-For comparison, Figure~\ref{densityEstimate} depicts a default density estimate of the z-transformed correlation coefficients.
-This figure suggests that the sample correlation coefficients are also not normally distributed.
-However, approximating these data by a mixture of normal densities may be more realistic than approximating the original data distribution by mixtures of bivariate normal distributions.

-Finally, the examples demonstrate that generalizing the class of probability distributions used to model the non-centrality parameters of test statistics in Theorems \ref{Th:1} - \ref{Th:6} can increase the evidence collected in favor of true alternative hypotheses.
-This effect is most beneficial when combining evidence across replicated experiments that report consistent findings.
-For hypothesis tests based on single experiments or for experiments in which the null hypothesis is favored, BFFs calculated using a default value of $r=1$ were very similar to BFFs calculated after maximizing over $r$.
+The BFFs proposed in J23 lack flexibility in allowing scientists to incorporate the precision of their estimates of effect sizes into Bayesian hypothesis tests.
+This article addresses this shortcoming by expanding the class of prior distributions used in defining BFFs.
+In particular, it provides analytic expressions for Bayes factors based on test statistics in conjunction with more general classes of prior distributions and illustrates how BFFs can be constructed from these broader classes.
+Importantly, we demonstrate how the scale parameters of the prior distributions can be linked so that the modes of prior distributions are located at hypothesized effect sizes.

+J23 demonstrated how test statistics from replicated experiments could be combined to generate an aggregated BFF.
+This article's results will permit that methodology to account for the dispersion of effect sizes across replications of similar experiments.
+Efficient and coherent procedures for incorporating such information are currently under investigation.